kpwbo/selenium/CONTRIBUTING.md

 labels serve for the committers to more easily keep track of work that's pending or awaiting action.

 Priority labels are pink and carry the **P** prefix.
-The highlight which issues and pull request are more important and require attention.
+This highlights which issues and pull requests are more important and require attention.

 Component labels are yellow and carry the **C** prefix.
 They highlight the subsystem or component your PR makes changes in.